Skip to main content

 Therefore, it is important to update the identity definition with the appropriate roles whenever a new role is needed.
 There are numerous scenarios where this could occur, but some common examples include:

-• Accessing a new entity from the KeyVault (such as certificates, secrets, or keys)
+• Access new entities in a KeyVault (e.g., certificates, secrets, or keys)

-• Reading from a Storage Account container, queue, or table
+• Read from a Storage Account container, queue, or table

 The general advice is to check the CI pipeline, as it may fail due to a missing role.
 In such cases, identify the required role using the official documentation and create a pull request (PR) with the updated definition.